 Scale your community quickly by keeping your model simple and encouraging participants to engage in conversations.

 Asking these five questions can help guide your interviews for a community manager to find the right candidate for the job.

 Onboard your community management hires with best practices and resources to build an engaged and loyal community from the ground up.

 CMX Summit is the premier conference for community professionals, founders, and organizations.
-Join us and hundreds of your fellow community builders in LA September 19 – 20 for 2 days of community-focused sessions and connecting with community-driven professionals.
+Join us and hundreds of your fellow community builders for community-focused sessions and opportunities to connect with community-driven professionals.